 The Barbara Walton Playwrights' Arena

-The Barbara Walton Playwrights’ Arena is a year-long program focused on investigating artistic process and dramaturgical practice.
-Now in its sixth installment, the program is facilitated by Dramaturg Jocelyn Clarke.
-This season, the program is focused on six advanced students or recent alumni playwrights from Georgetown and Howard Universities.
+The Barbara Walton Playwrights’ Arena is a year-long program which supports playwrights and theatre makers to investigate their artistic process and advance their dramaturgical practice.
+Facilitated by dramaturg Jocelyn Clarke, this year’s cohort features six advanced students and recent alumni playwrights from Georgetown and Howard Universities.

 Housed in the Davis Performing Arts Center, the Georgetown University Theater & Performance Studies Program features a nationally recognized faculty of leading scholar/artists and professional practitioners, with a dynamic interdisciplinary major that emphasizes the interaction of artistic and analytic inquiry.
 The Program’s distinctive curriculum integrates the political and international character of Georgetown, a commitment to social justice, and high-quality, cutting-edge production seasons, including world premieres.
 In 2012, Backstage selected the Program as one of the top five college theater programs outside of New York.
 The Theater & Performance Studies Program provides unique focus on adapting, devising and developing new work, interdisciplinary research-to-performance projects such as senior theses, cross-cultural performance studies, and innovative approaches to design and multi-media, as well as playwriting, directing, dramaturgy, ensemble, and solo performance.
 The Program invests in a distinctive array of professional partnerships, and collaborations including the Laboratory of Global Performance and Politics, an initiative with the School of Foreign Service.

 Howard University Program